 These new flavoured gins are worth tasting, they don’t tend to require a mixer although for summer drinks on the patio a shot of lemonade is very refreshing.

-Rose Cottage Gin this is an organic gin distilling in the North East of England.
+Rose Cottage Artisan Gins this is an organic gin distilling in the North East of England.
 Beautifully light and refreshing with some unusual combinations.
-Rosehip and Rhubarb, Elderflower are delicately infused with the flavours, more than tasty enough to convince this non drinker to change her mind.
+Rosehip and Rhubarb, Elderflower are delicately infused with the flavours, more than tasty enough to convince this non-drinker to change her mind.

 An ode to a flavoured vodka

 55 Above was established in 2014 with an eye to producing handcrafted vodka and gin in small batches.
 55 Above states on their website

 55 Above prides itself on using traditional copper still distilling methods but in a modern setting.
 Our copper pot stills are the smallest commercial stills in the world with a unique high reflux column allowing us to hand produced in small batches – just a few hundred bottles at a time.

 Our copper still is one of the most important elements in the purification process when producing our vodka as copper helps removes impurities from the core potato spirit.
 Once the impurities have been removed, we then separate the heads and the tails from the spirit and only use the very best part of each distillation run.
 At 200L we have a unique capacity of being able to separate the heads and tails extremely precisely from the desired heart of the spirit.

 I tasted their Toffee Vodka and was absolutely blown away, never in my life have I drunk Vodka neat (well except for that time when I was 14 at the hockey rink and I ended up spitting it out – disgusting).
 This Toffee Vodka is a smooth, luxurious sipping spirit, it warms all the way down and leaves these incredibly delicious toffee notes lingering in your tastebuds and nose.